 We are on the eve of a new artificial intelligence era.
-All those self-driving cars and smart fridges are great.
-But what good is AI to you in your day-to-day business?
-On the basis of 3 concrete applications, we will show the huge potential of artificial intelligence for businesses.
+Nice, those self-driving cars and smart refrigerators.
+But what do you gain from AI within your daily business?
+On the basis of 3 concrete applications, we show that the potential of artificial intelligence for companies is enormous.

-With the massive explosion of data, greatly increased computing power and improved machine learning algorithms, we are entering a new era.
-An era in which AI applications will be appearing in every aspect of our daily lives and in almost all business processes.
+Due to the gigantic data explosion, greatly increased computing power and improved machine learning algorithms, we are entering a new era.
+Where AI applications are appearing in every aspect of our daily lives and in almost all business processes.

-At the moment, it still costs most businesses too much money and time to implement AI solutions.
-However, now that both big corporates and innovative start-ups are coming up with new applications on a daily basis, the investments required are rapidly decreasing.
-And that’s good news.
+Currently, it still costs most companies too much money and time to implement AI solutions.
+However, with both big corporates and innovative start-ups coming up with new applications on a daily basis, the required investments are rapidly decreasing.
+And that's good news.

-The AI revolution is unlocking a huge business potential for businesses.
-Machine learning technologies are taking over more – and more complex – routine tasks from employees.
-Will this enable them to shift their attention to non-routine, analytical and creative tasks?
-That’s when AI gets the most out of human capabilities.
+Indeed, the AI revolution is unlocking a huge business potential for companies.
+Machine learning technologies are going to take over more and more and more complex routine tasks from employees.
+Will this allow them to shift their attention to non-routine, analytical and creative tasks?
+If so, AI is making the most of human ability.

-Moreover, as a business you can distil unique insights from large datasets, including unstructured ones.
-This puts you in a position to carry out complex analyses, which are steadily improving thanks to machine learning.
-Self-learning machines also give predictive analytics a boost, so that you can predict the future more and more accurately based on patterns from the past.
-This means that, as a business, you can not only work more efficiently, but also more effectively.
+As a company, you can also distill unique insights from large - including unstructured - data sets.
+This enables you to perform complex analyses, which are constantly improving thanks to machine learning.
+Self-learning machines also give predictive analytics a boost, allowing you to predict the future increasingly accurately on the basis of patterns from the past.
+This not only makes your work as a company a lot more efficient, it also makes it more effective.
 After all, you take better decisions.

-In our white paper ‘Artificial intelligence: 5 applications and 6 trends for companies’ we set out five concrete AI applications, on which we will briefly elaborate in this article.
+In our white paper "Artificial intelligence: 5 applications and 6 trends for businesses" we set out five concrete AI applications, 3 of which we briefly highlight in this article.

-1. Less manual work and automatic decisions in ERPs
+1. Less manual work and automated decisions in ERPs

-One thing’s for sure: AI aspects in ERPs are going to have a fundamental impact on your day-to-day business processes.
-A large number of human tasks can be automated, including decision-making.
-For the tasks that remain, many workflow improvements are possible.
+There is no doubt about it: AI aspects in ERPs are going to have a fundamental impact on your daily business processes.
+A large number of human tasks can be automated, including decision making.
+For the remaining tasks, many workflow improvements are possible.

-The decisions that still have to be made manually will be of a higher quality.
-Firstly because employees can focus more on the analytical and creative aspects of their work.
-Another aspect is that AI in your ERP system can verify decisions based on historical data.
+The decisions that do still need to be made manually will be of higher quality.
+First of all, because employees can focus more on the analytical and creative aspects of their job.
+In addition, AI in your ERP system can verify decisions based on historical data.

-Examples (borrowed from SAP S/4HANA) of AI solutions that are already being applied in ERP include:
+Examples (drawn from SAP S/4HANA) of AI solutions already being used in ERP include:

-- Inventories are dynamically managed on the basis of current demand, historical lead times and the business context.
+- Based on current demand, historical lead times and business context, inventories are managed dynamically

-- Automatic cost forecasting for the planning and execution of future projects based on historical project data/li>
+- Automatic cost predictions for the planning and execution of future projects using historical project data

 - Fewer clicks and typed commands thanks to a conversational user experience.